nadyashanarova/t5-experiments/README.md

-# NLP project: How does a Transformer solve a task by Shanarova Nadezhda, SPBU
+# NLP project: How does a Transformer solve a task by Shanarova Nadia

 nadya.shanarova@gmail.com